wilkinsonlab/epigenomics_pipeline/docker_galaxy/README.md

 This galaxy instance has tools and workflows aimed at the analysis of epigenomics data, both ChIP-Seq and RNA-Seq.
-A script is provided to install Brassica genome and run the data analysis from paper xxx.
+A script is provided to install Brassica genome and run the data analysis from paper (Submitted).

 ## Instructions
 ### prepare environment